 Tench prefer lakes and slow-moving waterways with abundant vegetation and muddy bottoms.
 A bottom-feeding fish, it eats shellfish such as snails, and insect larvae.
 Tench can live in water with low levels of oxygen, and in water temperatures from 0°C to 24°C.

-Tench are not yet known to be in Ontario.
-In Canada the fish is found only in the Columbia watershed in British Columbia and the Richelieu River in Quebec.
+In Canada, the Tench is established in the Columbia watershed in British Columbia and the Richelieu River in Quebec.
+However, recent monitoring has led to captures in the St. Lawrence River near Bainsville, ON and the fish has been observed as far south as Prince Edward County near Belleville, ON.
 It is well established in the United States, particularly in the Mississippi River watershed.

 Scientists have not studied the effects of tench on native species in Canada, but their behaviour may affect native species and water quality.